Test-Science/test-science-document-library/content/post/2019-demystifying-the-black-box-a-test-strategy-for-autonomy/index.md

 The purpose of this briefing is to provide a high-level overview of how to frame the question of testing autonomous systems in a way that will enable development of successful test strategies.
 The brief outlines the challenges and broad-stroke reforms needed to get ready for the test challenges of the next century.

 #### Suggested Citation
 > Wojton, Heather M, and Daniel J Porter.
-“Demystifying the Black Box: A Test Strategy for Autonomy.”
-Institute for Defense Analyses IDA Document NS D-10465-NS (April 2019).
+Demystifying the Black Box: A Test Strategy for Autonomy.
+IDA Document NS D-10465-NS.
+Alexandria, VA: Institute for Defense Analyses, 2019.